programs

 Nāwaipuna’s work is carried through place-based programs that connect people to ʻāina, cultural practice, and community.

-the makaliʻi project
+the makaliʻi Project

 What participants do: